imadnan4/Movie-Recommendation-System/README.md

 # Movie Recommendation System

-A modern movie recommendation system with a beautiful React frontend and Python backend.
+A sophisticated movie recommendation system that combines the power of machine learning with a modern web interface.
+This project uses the TMDB Movies Dataset to provide personalized movie recommendations based on user preferences and viewing history.
+The system features a React-based frontend with TypeScript and Tailwind CSS for a beautiful, responsive UI, and a Python backend that implements advanced recommendation algorithms.

+### Key Highlights
+- 🎬 Access to 930,000+ movies from TMDB dataset
+- 🎯 Personalized movie recommendations
+- 🎨 Modern, responsive UI with dark mode
+- 🚀 Fast and efficient search functionality
+- 📱 Mobile-friendly design
+- 🔄 Real-time updates and suggestions

 ## Dataset